ccalaza/PythonWrapsC/README.md

 If something went wrong you can run the "make clean" command to remove the unwanted output and try again with different compiler flags.

+### Acknowledgements

+Huge thanks to Andreas Herten (https://github.com/AndiH/) and Felix M. for their time and effort putting these examples together!